ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 )
 print(acacia_response.json())
 ```
-6. Trigger a migration to a second storage
+6. Trigger a migration to a second storage.
-_If your destination storage isn't known to DLM, first initialise it (using the method above)_
+_If your destination storage isn't known to DLM, first initialise it (using the method above)_.
 ```python
 migration_params = {
     "item_name": "test_item",